justin-roche/serenade-mode/README.md

    (serenade-define-speech 'org-mode "promote" 'org-do-promote)
 ```

-To add variables to the speech pattern, enclose them in brackets:
+To add variables to the speech pattern, enclose them in brackets.
+Arguments are passed in the order specified in the speech pattern.

 ```elisp